FromAbbys/PE-VECTORS-INSPECTION/README.md

 As in the image above, and other vectors will also be printed saving you having to search them all manually

+This script will show:
+SUID
+CRONTAB
+NFS
+PATH
+CAPABILITIES